HomeLatest NewsStartupsVutto raises $7 million in Series A funding led by RTP Global

 Co-founder Sitaram Ankilla added that the business model relies on a “low-cost operating model so that unit economics work”, highlighting profitability at its first store within a year of launch.

 RTP Global partner Nishit Garg said Vutto’s “refurbishment-led approach” aimed to build trust in a category that has lacked formal infrastructure.
-Sajith Pai, partner at Blume Ventures, said the firm had backed Vutto since its seed stage and viewed the used two-wheeler market as “a huge, untapped opportunity”.
+Sajith Pai, partner at Blume Ventures, said the firm had backed Vutto since its seed stage and viewed the as “a huge, untapped opportunity”.

 Prior to the Series A round, Vutto had raised $1 million in seed funding led by Blume Ventures, alongside participation from Swiggy, OfBusiness, Tracxn, BatterySmart, SuprDaily, Panthera Peak Capital and other angel investors.